amirahnasihah/frontend-development/04-intro-to-algorithms/03-string-algorithms/further-explain.md

    ```

 In summary, whether you include a `return` statement in a function depends on whether the function is intended to provide a result back to the caller.
 Functions without a `return` statement can still be useful for performing tasks and actions, even if they don't produce a return value.

+## Difference between a string and an array of words

+The differentiate between a string and an array of words:

+**String:**
+- A string is a sequence of characters.
+It's used to represent text.
+- In JavaScript, strings are enclosed in either single ('') or double ("") quotes.
+- Example: "Hello, world!"

+**Array of Words:**
+- An array is a data structure that holds a collection of values, which can be of any type, including strings.
+- An array of words would be a collection of individual words stored in a specific order.
+- Arrays are enclosed in square brackets [].
+- Example: ["Hello", "world!"]

+Now, let's say you have a sentence "Hello, how are you?".

+- As a string: It's treated as a single unit of text.
+You can manipulate the entire sentence as one entity.
+- As an array of words: It's split into separate words, creating an array where each word is an individual item.
+This allows you to work with each word separately.

+When you're working with text and need to perform specific operations on individual words or characters, it's often more convenient to use an array of words, which allows you to break down and manipulate text in a more granular manner.